-The Chargers have hired Anthony Lynn as head coach
+LA Chargers hire Anthony Lynn as head coach a day after move

 - Why Portland and not Seattle gets pummeled with snow

+“Anthony has a commanding presence and brings a no-nonsense approach,” Chargers general manager Tom Telesco said.
+“He is going to be a great leader, and we’re confident he’s going to lead the Chargers to great success that our fans have come to expect out of this organization.”

+Lynn inherits a Chargers team that won only nine games over the past two seasons following 11 consecutive years in which they made six playoff appearances and never won fewer than seven games.
+McCoy’s Chargers repeatedly struggled in late-game situations despite a fairly talented roster, and San Diego missed the playoffs this year for the sixth time in seven seasons.

-Lynn comes from the Buffalo Bills.
-He was promoted to offensive coordinator in mid-September after coach Rex Ryan fired Greg Roman.
-After Ryan was fired, Lynn was promoted to interim head coach for the final game, a loss to the New York Jets.
+Ryan promoted Lynn to offensive coordinator in mid-September after firing Greg Roman.
+After Ryan was fired, Lynn ran the team for a loss to the New York Jets.

+Lynn helped to build a powerful running game in Buffalo, and he will have many ingredients for another ground-and-pound unit in Los Angeles.
+The Chargers are taking along talented running back Melvin Gordon, who rushed for 997 yards and scored 12 touchdowns last season, behind an offensive line that struggled with injuries this season.

-Lynn was a running back in the NFL and was with the Denver Broncos when they won consecutive Super Bowls in 1998 and 1999.
+Lynn was a running back in the NFL for seven seasons despite going undrafted out of college, and he was with the Denver Broncos when they won consecutive Super Bowls in 1998 and 1999.
+He is also the first former Texas Tech player to become an NFL head coach.

+Lynn was a running backs coach for the previous 13 seasons, including the past eight spent working under Ryan with the Bills and Jets.
+Lynn also held the title of assistant head coach with the Jets in 2014, his sixth season in New York.

+He also coached running backs under Jack Del Rio in Jacksonville, Bill Parcells in Dallas, Romeo Crennel in Cleveland.

 For more NFL coverage: http://www.pro32.ap.org and http://www.twitter.com/AP_NFL